mathspp/mathspp/pages/02.blog/00.tags/slice-of-life/blog.md

 title: "Slice of life blog articles"
 ---

-# “slice of life” tag
+# “SLICE OF LIFE” tag

-## articles about the practical application of mathematics and/or programming to the day-to-day life
+## Articles about the practical application of mathematics and/or programming to the day-to-day life